esbee27/alx-backend-javascript/0x05-Node_JS_basic/README.md

 .eslintrc.js
 Click to show/hide file contents and…
-Don’t forget to run $ npm install when you have the package.json
+Don’t forget to run $ npm install when you have the package.jsonNodeJS basic